-With the objective of measuring different aspects of adult farmers' cognitive ability, we selected five cognitive tests: i) The Raven Colored Progressive matrices, measuring visual processing and analytical reasoning; ii) The digit span forwards and backwards, measuring short-term memory and executive functioning; iii) A written and timed test of basic math skills; iv) An oral 9-item test containing short math puzzles relevant for agriculture and increasing in difficulty level; and v) A reading comprehension test.
-Table A1.A in Appendix C provides detailed descriptions of each of the tests.
+With the objective of measuring different aspects of adult farmers' cognitive ability, we selected five cognitive tests: (i) the Raven Colored Progressive matrices, measuring visual processing and analytical reasoning; (ii) the digit span forwards and backwards, measuring short-term memory and executive functioning; (iii) a written and timed test of basic math skills; (iv) an oral nine-item test containing short math puzzles relevant for agriculture, with increasing in difficulty level; and (v) a reading comprehension test.
+Table A1.A in Online Appendix C provides detailed descriptions of each of the tests.